vulkomilev/oumi/STYLE_GUIDE.md

 ## 2. Type Annotations and Static Type Checking

-OUMI aims to annotate all functions with type annotations (introduced in [PEP 526](https://www.python.org/dev/peps/pep-0526/)).
+Oumi aims to annotate all functions with type annotations (introduced in [PEP 526](https://www.python.org/dev/peps/pep-0526/)).

 To validate type annotations using [PyRight](https://github.com/microsoft/pyright), run one of these commands: